smasty/g203-led/README.md

 Allows you to control the LED lighting of your G203 Prodigy Mouse programmatically.
 Inspired by and based on [g810-led](https://github.com/MatMoul/g810-led).

+It does not work as-is with the new G203 Lightsync Mouse.

 ## Requirements

 - Python 3.5+